energene/client_for_rest_api/README.md

 # Refactored Angular CRUD
 This is a two resource Angular CRUD client app backed by Mongo for data persistence.
+A service is included to provide CRUD routes.

 ## Running